Confined kinetics and heterogeneous diffusion driven by fractional Gaussian noise: A path integral approach: Path integral representation

 and explicitly writing the ensemble average in terms of the probability measure of the noise $\mathcal{P} \!\left(\xi_H\right) \! \mathcal{D}\xi_H$ and Eq.~\eqref{eq:functional_CGF}, the propagator reads

-The Jacobian of the process is simply given by $\mathcal{J}\!\!\left(\partial {\xi_H}/\partial x \right) \! = \![a(x_0)/a(x)]^{1/2}$ (see Ref.~\cite{hanggi1989path} and Eq.~\eqref{eq:J3} in App.~\ref{app:Jacobian}).
-This term plays an important role when calculating detailed balance, irreversibility and entropy production, since it contributes to the action asymmetry between forward and backward paths \cite{abril2025path}.
-However, for the calculation of the forward propagator, it can be absorbed into the measure $\mathcal{D}x$ \cite{balaji2009universal}, provided that $a(x)$ is a non-vanishing $\mathcal{C}^1$ function--i.e. its first derivative exists and is continuous over its entire domain--.
+The Jacobian of the process is simply given by $\mathcal{J}\!\!\left(\partial {\xi_H}/\partial x \right) \! = \![a(x_0)/a(x)]^{\gamma}$ (see Eq.~\eqref{eq:J3} in App.~\ref{app:Jacobian}).
+When $\gamma=0$, it reduces to $\mathcal{J}\!\!\left(\partial {\xi_H}/\partial x \right) \! =1$.
+On the other hand, when $\gamma\neq0$, this term plays an important role for calculating detailed balance, irreversibility and entropy production, since it contributes to the action asymmetry between forward and backward paths \cite{abril2025path}.
+In particular, for the calculation of the forward propagator, it can be absorbed into the measure $\mathcal{D}x$ \cite{balaji2009universal}, provided that $a(x)$ is a non-vanishing $\mathcal{C}^1$ function--i.e. its first derivative exists and is continuous over its entire domain--.
 Thus, the path integral can be simplified to

 with the Lagrangian,

 The Hamiltonian corresponding to Eq.~\eqref{eq:L} is given by

 with the canonical conjugate momenta $p_x = \partial\mathcal{L}/\partial\dot{x} = i z$ and $p_z \! = \! \partial\mathcal{L}/\partial\dot{z} \! = \!
 0$.
 When $H \! = \!
 1/2$ and $a(x) \! = \! \theta_{1/2}$, Eqs.~\eqref{eq:P3} and \eqref{eq:L} lead to the Onsager-Machlup action \cite{onsager1953fluctuations,machlup1953fluctuations}, where the kinetic contribution is local in time and given by $\kappa_{1/2} \! \left( \theta_{1/2} p_x \right) \! = \! \theta_{1/2}^2p_x^{2}/2$.